 Simple English definitions for legal terms

-Read a random definition: qualified nuisance
+Read a random definition: clerk of records and writs

 Quantum et quale? is a Latin phrase used in Roman and Scots law that means "how much and of what kind?"
 It is often used in legal agreements where parties agree that evidence presented during a case can be used in future legal proceedings between the same parties.
 This means that the evidence will have the same value and effect in any future legal process.